grouzen/cl-glib-event-loop/README.md

 ;; Create a new event-loop instance (context)
 (let ((evl (make-instance 'evloop:event-loop)))
-  ;; Attach as much as you want a number of event sources to the event loop (evloop:attach-source evl (evloop:make-timer-event-source
+  ;; Attach any number of event sources to the evl instance.
+  ;; Each event source has a mandatory callback function which ;; you can use to react on events.
+  (evloop:attach-source evl (evloop:make-timer-event-source
                              #'(lambda (evloop src event)
                                  (declare (ignore evloop src event))